 Piloting an Outcomes Based Approach (POBAS) Phases 2 and 3

-Piloting an Outcomes-Based Approach in Scotland is an established NatureScot-led project working with 70 farmers and crofters in five clusters across Scotland to engage with a range of farm types (Skye, Argyll, Strathspey, East Lothian, and Dumfriesshire) to test innovative approaches to delivering environmental outcomes on farms and crofts in Scotland.
-In particular, the project is testing the implementation of a less prescriptive, results-based approach in Scotland, where the level of payment received is dependent on the quality of the outcome delivered.
-The project also works closely with two partner projects in Shetland (with the RSPB) and in the Outer Hebrides (with the European Forum for Nature Conservation and Pastoralism).
+Piloting an Outcomes-Based Approach in Scotland is an established NatureScot-led project working with farmers and crofters across Scotland to engage with a range of farm types.
+In Phase 3 we are working with 80 farmers in clusters in Shetland (in partnership with the RSPB), Outer Hebrides, Skye, Argyll, Strathspey, East Lothian and Galloway.
+We are developing and testing innovative approaches to delivering environmental outcomes on farms and crofts.
+In particular, the project is testing the implementation of a less prescriptive, results-based approach, where the level of payment received is dependent on the quality of the outcome delivered

 The pilot takes forward the concept of delivering outcomes as a place-based approach founded on the principles of greater farmer engagement, innovation and flexibility, providing better value for money and improved environmental outcomes that can help to contribute to more sustainable and resilient land-based businesses.